homelync/homelink-stash/README.md

-# Homelink-Sink
+# homelink-stash

-Message consumer for homelink.
+You know, for stashing stuff.....think, "[Logstash](https://www.elastic.co/logstash/) for HomeLINK"

 ## Step 1
 Specify config your config by copying the examples template from  [./src/envTemplate](./src/envTemplate) to [./src/env](./src/env) and poplulating with your details/settings: